dustinpfister/blog_posts/_posts/js-document-title.md

 </html>
 ```

-Thats all there is to it when it comes to just getting or setting the string value of the title element with javaScript.
+That's all there is to it when it comes to just getting or setting the string value of the title element with javaScript.
 However maybe there is more to write about when it comes to other factors to consider when setting a titles value.

 ## 2 - document title update time when a tab is inactive